ruslanmv/watsonx-langflow-integration/README.md

 # IBM watsonx.ai Integration with Langflow
+## Building RAG Applications with IBM watsonx.ai and Langflow
 This tutorial presents a complete and structured guide to integrating **IBM watsonx.ai** foundation models into the **Langflow** visual programming environment using custom components.
 You will learn how to install Langflow, configure IBM watsonx.ai, develop chatbot and agent flows, and incorporate vector-based Retrieval Augmented Generation (RAG).

 ## Project Structure Overview